In the latest installment of Viznomics, Marc discusses how to get the gig and the flawed model of ‘Pay to Play’.

 Perhaps I am being naive here, but this approach had never really even crossed my mind before.
 Here is yet another example of how music and tech operate in similar ways.
 As pay-to-play is both shady and counterproductive for artists, conferences charging panellists to speak is shady and counterproductive for start-ups.

 At their best, conferences are an exchange and evaluation of new ideas.
 Much like pay-to-play being bad for artists it is bad for panellists.
 It devalues their ideas by attaching a price tag to them.
 It is also bad for the audience because they can not objectively evaluate the context, validity and motivation behind the ideas being presented.

 Another clear sign this is not a practice any artist or start-up will want to take part in is that it only happens when they are just starting out.
 Artists get paid more and more money for gigs the larger their audience becomes.
 As speakers deliver more innovative and effective ideas they too are paid higher and higher speaking fees.

-Buying a place on stage or a seat at the table doesn’t fasttrack your art or your message.
+Buying a place on stage or a seat at the table doesn’t fast-track your art or your message.
 In fact, it does the opposite.
 A venue or conference’s reputation is also at risk.
 An audience is paying money on the expectation they are seeing and hearing what the agent or curator believes is most relevant to their audience or what should become most relevant.
-Pay to play destroys that trust.
+Pay-to-play destroys that trust.

-The fundamental reason why I have never understood the idea of pay to play is that it pollutes art with commerce.
-As an artist or speaker the value of your art or ideas needs to be assessed objectively in order to be taken seriously.
+The fundamental reason why I have never understood the idea of pay-to-play is that it pollutes art with commerce.
+As an artist or speaker, the value of your art or ideas needs to be assessed objectively in order to be taken seriously.
 Bad ideas should be brought into question, challenged and dismissed.
 Or simply ignored, just like no one listens to bad music.